+NOTE X: For example, when the user plane availability is changed to “not available”, e.g. due to the activation of the PS data off for the UE, the UE updates the user plane positioning capabilities to “not supported” by initiating registration procedure.
+When the user plane availability is changed to “available”, e.g. due to the deactivation of the PS data off, the UE updates the user plane positioning capabilities to “supported” by initiating registration procedure.

 Additional functions which may be supported by a UE to support location services include the following.

 - Support location requests received from a network for 5GC-MT-LR, 5GC-NI-LR or a deferred 5GC-MT-LR for periodic or triggered location.